On the probability that all eigenvalues of Gaussian, Wishart, and double Wishart random matrices lie within an interval: Introduction

 Owing to the difficulties in computing the exact marginal distributions of eigenvalues, asymptotic formulas for matrices with large dimensions are often used as approximations.
-One important example is the Wigner semicircular law, giving the asymptotic distribution of a randomly picked eigenvalue of a symmetric/hermitian random matrix ${\bf M}$ having zero mean \ac{i.i.d.} entries above the diagonal.
+One important example is the Wigner semicircular law, giving the asymptotic distribution of a randomly picked eigenvalue of a symmetric/Hermitian random matrix ${\bf M}$ having zero mean \ac{i.i.d.} entries above the diagonal.
 The law applies to a wide range of distributions for the entries \cite{BaiSil:06}, and in particular when ${\bf M}={\bf X} + {\bf X}^\dag$ and the elements of ${\bf X}$ are zero mean (real or complex) \ac{i.i.d.} Gaussian.
 In this situation, the symmetric matrix ${\bf M}={\bf X} + {\bf X}^\dag$ belongs to the Gaussian Orthogonal Ensemble (GOE) and to the Gaussian Unitary Ensemble (GUE), for the real and complex cases, respectively.

-Another key result is the Mar{c}henko-Pastur law, giving the asymptotic distribution for one randomly picked eigenvalue of the random matrix ${\bf M}={\bf X}^\dag {\bf X}$.
+Another key result is the Mar{\v{c}}enko-Pastur law, giving the asymptotic distribution for one randomly picked eigenvalue of the random matrix ${\bf M}={\bf X}^\dag {\bf X}$.
 This is related to the sample covariance matrix, and therefore of primary importance in statistics and signal processing.
-The limiting Mar{c}henko-Pastur law applies to a wide class of distributions for the entries of ${\bf X}$, including the case when ${\bf X}$ has \ac{i.i.d.} Gaussian entries, and thus ${\bf M}={\bf X}^\dag {\bf X}$ is a white Wishart matrix \cite{BaiSil:06}.
+The limiting Mar{\v{c}}enko-Pastur law applies to a wide class of distributions for the entries of ${\bf X}$, including the case when ${\bf X}$ has \ac{i.i.d.} Gaussian entries, and thus ${\bf M}={\bf X}^\dag {\bf X}$ is a white Wishart matrix \cite{BaiSil:06}.

 The limiting value and the limiting distribution of the extreme eigenvalues (largest or smallest) have also been studied intensively \cite{BaiSil:06,TraWid:09}.
 The Tracy-Widom laws give the asymptotic distribution of the extreme eigenvalues around the limiting values \cite{TraWid:94,TraWid:96,Joha:00,Joh:01,Sos:02,Joh:09,TraWid:09,FelSod:10,Ma:12}.
 Large deviation methods are used in \cite{DeaMaj:06,DeaMaj:08,NadMaj:11} to derive the asymptotic behavior of the distribution of the largest eigenvalue far from its mean value.